 Myth 3: Sports/energy drinks will help speed recovery.

 Staying hydrated is important, especially when you have diarrhea.
 Children are particularly at risk from dehydration.

-Water, tea (non-caffeinated or herbal), or clear broths could be a first line of hydration.
+Water, tea (non-caffeinated or herbal), or clear broths could be the first line of hydration.
 They contain no added sugar, unlike sports drinks, and are a better option for children under the age of 12.
-Your pediatrician or pharmacist might recommend a rehydration product designed specifically for children that contains less sugar.
+Your pediatrician or pharmacist might recommend a rehydration product designed specifically for children that contain less sugar.